stevemcconnell/covid19-forecast-evaluations/README.md

 Within a forecast set for a particular forecast date, the incremental error numbers are  cumulative for the forecast date, meaning the Forecasts for Week 2 are the incremental forecasts for Wk1+Wk2, which are compared to the actuals for Wk1+Wk2, etc.

 "Baseline" forecasts are included.
-The baseline is the average deaths for the 2 weeks preceding the first date of the forecast period.
+The **baseline point forecast** is the average deaths for the 2 weeks preceding the first date of the forecast period.
 (The baseline of 2 weeks preceding has been more accurate than the baseline of 1 week preceding.)
-There is no baseline for prediction intervals at this time.
+The **baseline prediction interval** forecast is the range from 50% of the baseline point forecast to 200% of the baseline point forecast.

 ## Columns